Python Typing for Cloud Resource Definitions

 CLI: Execute targeted CDKTF deployment

-cdktf deploy --auto-approve --target main-vpc
+cdktf deploy --auto-approve main-vpc

 | Mistake | Symptom | Remediation | Prevention |